alexkolo/rag_nutrition_facts_blog/README.md

     .\setup.ps1
     ```

+- start server for the user database: `docker-compose --file docker-mongodb.yml up`
-- Start the app via `streamlit run app.py`
+- start the app via `streamlit run app.py`
-- View it in the browser via this url: <http://localhost:8501>
+- view it in the browser via this url: <http://localhost:8501>

 ## Help improve the bot